mugabodannyshafi/nestify/CONTRIBUTING.md

 ## 🙏 Thank You!

-Every contribution, no matter how small, helps make nestForge better.
+Every contribution, no matter how small, helps make nestify better.
 Thank you for being part of this project!

 ---